An Interview with Ruth Todd

 What became some of your haunts or things you love to do in London?

 We loved to hang out at Trafalgar Square because we could either go to the National Gallery or around the corner to the National Portrait Gallery.
 I love the Tate galleries.
 On Sunday evenings they used to have concerts at Royal Albert Hall.
-We loved to walk to as many places as we could because then we got a feel
+We loved to walk to as many places as we could because then we got a feel for the city.

 We also loved going out to Windsor.
 It felt like you were in another place and time, and then there is the fabulous castle.
 We saw the changing of the guard a few times.
 It is thrilling, and it is memorable.
 I became a good traveler on study abroad.
 There is not a city in the world I have been in since then that is not thrilling to me.
 It is not daunting to travel because I figured my way out of a few lost spaces around England or Europe when we were on rotation.